The mapping class group of connect sums of $S^2 \times S^1$: Constructing the extension

 \item For $1 \leq i \leq n$, elements $I_i$ defined via the formula

 \end{compactitem} It is enough to find elements of $\Diff^{+}(M_n)$ realizing these automorphisms.
 This is an easy exercise; for instance, as we show in Figure \ref{figure:glueup} we can realize $R_{12}$ as a diffeomorphism that drags one boundary sphere of $X$ through another.
+We remark that this surjectivity was originally proved by Whitehead \cite{Whitehead1, Whitehead2}, who used the more complicated generating set of ``Whitehead transformations''.

 \begin{claims} The kernel of $\rho$ is the twist subgroup $\Tw(M_n)$, and $\Tw(M_n)$ is generated by the sphere twists about the core spheres of the $n$ summands of $S^2 \times S^1$ in $M_n$. \end{claims}